1 Proximal parenting

 It is always useful to make a small list of the best postnatal resources in our neighborhood, before you go into labor.
 Because after a few sleepless nights, it's never a good time to SEEK info.
 Whether it's for breastfeeding, sleep, your baby's health or yours, all neighborhoods have services for you.

-If traveling is not an option and consultation by phone is not enough, you can always request a home consultation.
-It is effective and often necessary to check the latching and the physical condition of the situation.
+If traveling is not an option and consultation by phone is not enough, you can always request a breastfeeding support consultation at home.
+It is effective and often necessary to check the latch and the physical state of the situation.

 # 3 Freeze homemade meals prepared in advance

 A few weeks before your delivery, you may be lucky enough to have the famous "energy boost".

 Take the opportunity to prepare good, easy-to-freeze meals.
 The first few weeks after your baby is born, you can quickly be caught between feedings, diapers, visits and fatigue.
 You will all be happy that you don't have to shop for groceries and cook!

 There are many dish ideas, Chinese pâtés, quiche of all kinds, macaroni, chili, spaghetti bolognese, risotto etc ...
 Make it an event with your friends, ask for it during your Shower and be considerate and creative!